codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

-Well, regardless of if I needed to study the C# section of the study guide I have all
+Well, regardless of if I needed to study the C# section of the study guide I have all my

 ## Description